 Honors Course Options

-The only Honors requirement incoming freshmen must complete is the First-Year Experience Program (FYE).
+The only Honors requirement incoming first year must complete is the First-Year Experience Program (FYE).
 All other Honors courses are optional in the first semester, though students often elect to take additional Honors courses that fulfill degree requirements.
 Please note that Honors students are only required to take an FYE course once, during their first fall semester in the Honors College.

 Because our upperclassmen have already registered for non-FYE Honors courses, many Honors courses have reached enrollment limits by the time new students arrive for summer orientation.
 However, several of our courses are focused on freshman requirements (Calculus I, General Chemistry, etc.) and generally have spaces available throughout the first part of the summer.
-Students who wish to obtain additional permits for non-FYE Honors courses which are in high demand, as are CHEM 1307 and MATH 1451, are strongly advised to sign up for the earliest RRO session possible, as these courses do fill quickly; unfortunately, we are unable to guarantee spaces in high-demand Honors classes to all incoming Honors freshmen who wish to take them.
+Students who wish to obtain additional permits for non-FYE Honors courses which are in high demand, as are CHEM 1307 and MATH 1451, are strongly advised to sign up for the earliest RRO session possible, as these courses do fill quickly; unfortunately, we are unable to guarantee spaces in high-demand Honors classes to all incoming Honors first year who wish to take them.

 In our 2018 FYE Course Booklet, those courses highlighted in red have reached their enrollment limit while those in black still have open seats.
 Please note: Raiderlink may not accurately reflect how many seats are actually available in an Honors course.
 Because we keep our enrollment records in-house (please see explanation of permit system below), courses are often shown as having availability although they are full and may have lengthy waitlists.
 The course listing on our website is the only accurate representation of what courses are available at any given time.

 Course Enrollment and Permits